Skip to main content

 Can you fix a crown placed by another dentist?

 Yes.
 We evaluate all restorations regardless of where they were made.
 We assess whether the underlying tooth prep is still healthy, whether the crown can be salvaged with adjustments or recementing, or whether replacement is necessary.
-If replacement is needed, we often improve upon the original design based on what we learned from analyzing the failure.
-Our in-house lab allows us to replicate the original restoration quickly if that is what you want, or to create an improved version that addresses the original problem.
+If replacement is needed, our analysis informs an improved design based on what we learned from evaluating the current situation.
+Our in-house lab allows us to replicate the original restoration if that is your preference, or to create a version that addresses the specific issues identified.

 How long should a well-made crown last?

 A properly prepared crown fabricated with precision and cemented with appropriate technique can last 25 to 35 years or longer.
-Longevity depends on several factors: the quality of the tooth preparation, the material selected, the skill of the laboratory, the bite mechanics, and your oral hygiene.
-Crowns do not last forever, but they should last decades.
-We design and fabricate crowns with the goal of maximum longevity, using materials and techniques that stand the test of time.
+Longevity depends on several factors: the quality of the tooth preparation, the material selected, the laboratory quality, the bite mechanics, and your oral hygiene.
+We design and fabricate crowns with the goal of maximum longevity, using materials and techniques chosen for durability and long-term success.

 Why does food get trapped around my crown?